 Topic Overview 22470VIC Certificate II in Engineering Studies This course includes the theoretical and practical components of basic engineering studies.
 Students learn the correct use and capabilities of a range of hand tools, perform basic machining processes and apply basic fabrication techniques to work with metal.
 You will learn: Basic machine processing and fabrication techniques Workplace health and safety To use hand and power tools Creating 3D sketches and drawings Configuring and programming robotics Computer aided engineering drawings To perform computations.
-Education Pathways: Engineering apprenticeships Careers in manufacturing industries Certificate III in Engineering - Fabrication Trade Certificate III in Engineering - Mechanical Trade Certificate IV in Engineering Assessment Each UOC has set work to complete, with feedback from your trainer Important Information This program includes compulsory holiday classes, which will be communicated to you at the start of both years Associated Career Areas: Boilermaker Engineer Machinist Fitter and turner Hydraulic controls technician Metal fabricator Who can take this subject Year 11 students VCE or VCE VM, first year program Year 12 students VCE second year only; VCE VM either first or second year program The second year of a VET DSS program can only be undertaken after successful completion of the first year Credit All students: 2 credits at Year 11, and 2 credits at Year 12 level VCE students: scored assessment with an end of year exam and ATAR contribution (can be a top 4 subject) For more information, please see Ms Logan, VCE Manager
+Education Pathways: Engineering apprenticeships Careers in manufacturing industries Certificate III in Engineering - Fabrication Trade Certificate III in Engineering - Mechanical Trade Certificate IV in Engineering This program includes compulsory holiday classes, which will be communicated to you at the start of both years Boilermaker Engineer Machinist Fitter and turner Hydraulic controls technician Metal fabricator Year 11 students VCE or VCE VM, first year program Year 12 students VCE second year only; VCE VM either first or second year program The second year of a VET DSS program can only be undertaken after successful completion of the first year All students: 2 credits at Year 11, and 2 credits at Year 12 level VCE students: scored assessment with an end of year exam and ATAR contribution (can be a top 4 subject) For more information, please see Ms Logan, VCE Manager